Tiny sling correcting uterine prolapse spares women trauma of hysterectomy

 The Surgeon

-Jonathan Broome is a consultant gynaecologist at the BMI Beaumont Hospital in Bolton, where he does private and NHS work.
+Jonathan Broome is a consultant gynaecologist at the Spire Manchester Hospital, where he does private consultations and theatre, he previously worked at the Beaumont Hospital based in Bolton where he treated Monica.

 When Monica first saw me it was clear she was desperately uncomfortable.